Rabbinic Judaism: Hellenistic Judaism

 Nevertheless, the region's cultural issues remained unresolved.
 The main issue separating Hellenistic and other Jews was the application of biblical laws in a Hellenistic melting pot culture.

 Hellenistic Judaism spread to Ptolemaic Egypt from the 3rd century BCE, becoming a notable religio licita throughout the Roman Empire until its decline in the 3rd century concurrent with the rise of Gnosticism and early Christianity.

 The decline of Hellenistic Judaism remains obscure.
-It may be that it was marginalized by, absorbed into, or became early Christianity (see the Gospel of the Hebrews).
+It may have been marginalized, absorbed into, or become early Christianity (see the Gospel of the Hebrews).
 The Acts of the Apostles, at least, report how Paul the Apostle preferentially evangelized communities of Jewish proselytes, Godfearers, and non-Jewish circles sympathetic to Judaism: the Apostolic Decree, which authorized proselytes to forgo circumcision, made Christianity an easier option for interested pagans in the empire than did Judaism (see also circumcision controversy in early Christianity).

 However, nascent Christianity's attractiveness may have suffered a setback when it was explicitly outlawed in the 80s CE by Domitian as a "Jewish superstition", while Judaism retained its privileges as long as Jews paid the Fiscus Judaicus.
 However, from a historical perspective, the state's persecution of Christians seemed only to increase the frequency of pagan conversions to Christianity, leading eventually to the adoption of Christianity by the Roman emperor Constantine the Great, himself a convert.

 On the other hand, mainstream Judaism began to reject Hellenistic currents, outlawing the use of the Septuagint (see also the Council of Jamnia).
 Remaining currents of Hellenistic Judaism may have merged into Gnostic movements or early Rabbinic Judaism in the early centuries CE.